liesenf/SpokenBNC-tools/README.md

 # Tools for preprocessing the SpokenBNC dataset

-Here are scripts for processing SpokenBNC data.
+Here are Python scripts for processing SpokenBNC data.
 The SpokenBNC 2014 is a collection of 1251 transcribed conversations.
 More information: http://corpora.lancs.ac.uk/bnc2014/

 ## 1: XML to dataframe